Estonia–India relations: Official visits

-Indian Embassy

-The Embassy of India in Tallinn is the upcoming diplomatic mission of the Republic of India to Estonia.

-History

-Estonia has been under the jurisdiction of Embassy of India in Helsinki since 1991.
-In 2012, a "visa representation centre" was established in the town hall square of Tallinn, with then Estonian foreign minister Urmas Paet declaring that Estonia would establish an embassy in New Delhi soon after.
-Plan to set up a new resident embassy in Estonia was announced 30 December 2020.

-Ambassador

-Raveesh Kumar is the current Indian Ambassador to Estonia.

 Trade

 In 2007, India was Estonia's 34th largest import partner and 37th largest export partner.
 Imports into Estonia doubled in 2006.
 The total value of trade between the countries in 2007 was €30.8 million.

 While Indian investment in Estonia is small-scale and is in the commercial and food sector, Estonia has no direct investment in India.
 However, Estonian Foreign Minister Urmas Paet has expressed desire to improve economic ties and appoint a non-resident ambassador and open its own embassy besides two existing honorary embassies.

 India has signed the Joint Business Council Agreement with the Estonian Chamber of Commerce.